purplesyringa/site/blog/webp-the-webpage-compression-format/index.md

 title: "WebP: The WebPage compression format"
 time: September 10, 2024
 intro: |
-    I want to provide smooth experience to the visitors of my site, so I work on accessibility and ensure it works without JavaScript enabled.
-I care about page load time because some of my pages contain large illustrations, so I minify my HTML.
+    I want to provide a smooth experience to my site visitors, so I work on accessibility and ensure it works without JavaScript enabled.
+I care about page load time because some pages contain large illustrations, so I minify my HTML.

-    But one *thing* makes turning my blog light as feather a pain in the ass.
+    But one *thing* makes turning my blog light as a feather a pain in the ass.
 ---

-I want to provide smooth experience to the visitors of my site, so I work on accessibility and ensure it works without JavaScript enabled.
-I care about page load time because some of my pages contain large illustrations, so I minify my HTML.
+I want to provide a smooth experience to my site visitors, so I work on accessibility and ensure it works without JavaScript enabled.
+I care about page load time because some pages contain large illustrations, so I minify my HTML.

-But one *thing* makes turning my blog light as feather a pain in the ass.
+But one *thing* makes turning my blog light as a feather a pain in the ass.

 ### The hurdle

-See, the major win in traffic reduction (and thus latency savings on mobile!) comes not from minification, but from compression.
-HTTP supports gzip and brotli via the `Content-Encoding` header.
-This is opt-in, because compression takes resources, and sometimes transferring uncompressed data is just faster.
+See, a major win in traffic reduction (and thus latency savings on mobile!) comes not from minification but from compression.
+HTTP supports gzip and Brotli via the `Content-Encoding` header.
+This is opt-in because compression takes resources, so transferring uncompressed data might be faster.

-Typically, brotli is better than gzip and gzip is better than nothing. gzip is so cheap everyone enables it by default, but brotli is way slower.
+Typically, Brotli is better than gzip, and gzip is better than nothing. gzip is so cheap everyone enables it by default, but Brotli is way slower.

-Annoyingly, I host my blog on GitHub pages, which doesn't support brotli.
-So [Recovering garbled Bitcoin addresses](../recovering-garbled-bitcoin-addresses/), the largest post on my site, takes `92 KiB` instead of `37 KiB`.
-This amounts to a totally unnecessary `2.5x` increase in load time.
+Annoyingly, I host my blog on GitHub pages, which doesn't support Brotli.
+So [Recovering garbled Bitcoin addresses](../recovering-garbled-bitcoin-addresses/), the longest post on my site, takes `92 KiB` instead of `37 KiB`.
+This amounts to an unnecessary `2.5x` increase in load time.

 ### A naive idea

-There's no *reason* why GitHub can't support brotli.
-Even if compressing files in-flight is slow, GitHub could still allow repo owners to upload precompressed data and use that.
+There's no *reason* why GitHub can't support Brotli.
+Even if compressing files in-flight is slow, GitHub could still allow repo owners to upload pre-compressed data and use that.

 GitHub doesn't do that for us, but we can still take advantage of precompressed data.
-We'll just have to manually decompress it in JavaScript on client side.
+We'll just have to manually decompress it in JavaScript on the client side.

-Like a good developer, the first thing I do upon finding a problem is search for a solution on Google. [brotli-dec-wasm](https://www.npmjs.com/package/brotli-dec-wasm) turned up after a quick search, providing a `200 KB` brotli decompressor in WASM. [tiny-brotli-dec-wasm](https://www.npmjs.com/package/tiny-brotli-dec-wasm) is even smaller, at `71 KiB`.
+Like a good developer, the first thing I do upon finding a problem is search for a solution on Google. [brotli-dec-wasm](https://www.npmjs.com/package/brotli-dec-wasm) turned up after a quick search, providing a `200 KB` Brotli decompressor in WASM. [tiny-brotli-dec-wasm](https://www.npmjs.com/package/tiny-brotli-dec-wasm) is even smaller, at `71 KiB`.

-Alright, so we're dealing with `92 KiB` for gzip vs `37 + 71 KiB` for brotli.
+Alright, so we're dealing with `92 KiB` for gzip vs `37 + 71 KiB` for Brotli.
 Umm...

 <cut></cut>

 ### Fool me twice

 Why would I need WASM in the first place?
-My browser certainly has a brotli decoder in its HTTP stack, does it have an API or something?
+My browser certainly has a Brotli decoder in its HTTP stack.
+Does it have an API or something?

 Actually, it does!
 [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API) provides exactly that.
 For example, the constructor of [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream/DecompressionStream) takes the `format` argument, documented as: